Kenny Boyle: Playwright

-In 2021, he was nominated in the Scottish Emerging Theatre Awards under the following categories: The Flourish Award, The New Writing Award, The Digital Award, and Artist of The Year.
+Novelist

 His debut novel The Tick and the Tock of the Crocodile Clock, about an aspiring writer from the Southside of Glasgow, was published by Lightning Books in May 2022.
-Inspired by Peter Pan, the novel was written during the COVID-19 pandemic after Boyle was diagnosed with anxiety and depression.
-He has said of it: 'The book is about not wanting to grow up into what society hopes for adults to be and having that conflict of interest between your younger self and the adult you’re growing up to be.'
-In July 2023, the book was named a finalist in the Book Bloggers' Novel of The Year Award.
+Inspired by Peter Pan and written during the COVID-19 pandemic after Boyle was diagnosed with anxiety and depression, he said 'The book is about not wanting to grow up into what society hopes for adults to be and having that conflict of interest between your younger self and the adult you’re growing up to be.'
+After the story went viral, In February 2022 he found the primary school teacher who, twenty six years before, he had promised he would send his first book to when it was published.
+In July 2023, the book was a finalist in the Book Bloggers' Novel of The Year Award.

-In February 2022, he sought help from the public to find the inspirational primary school teacher who had made him promise to send her his first book when it was published.
-Twenty-six years on from making the promise, he managed to find her when the story went viral on social media and was then picked up on TV, radio and in the press.
+In April 2026 it was announced that Boyle would be writing a trilogy of folk horror fiction books published by Hodder & Stoughton, with the first of this trilogy, Shadows Of The Burning Moor, to be released on the 1st of July 2027.

+Other

+Owing to his work in bringing Scottish culture and folklore to a worldwide audience through his social media accounts, in 2025 he was named "Most Influential Scot, 2025" On the 3rd of May 2026 he was named Scottish Influencer of The Year in the Arts and Culture category of the Scottish Influencer Awards.
+On the 4th of May 2026, having raised more than £10,000 for Macmillan Cancer Support he was named the official race starter for the Edinburgh Marathon and Edinburgh Half Marathon.